I think you’ll agree with me if I say: it’s hard finding the best safety razors of 2017.

 As long as you don’t have a thick or a coarse beard, the 34C HD from Merkur is more than capable of giving you a good quality close shave.

-10. Chieftain Safety Razor Vikings Blade – Best for those with sensitive skin
+10. Chieftain Safety Razor Vikings Blade – Best for sensitive skin

 If you wonder why some people call safety razors as One of America’s Best Inventions, take a look at this one.
 Being the #1 Best Seller in Men’s Safety Razors at Amazon, you know this razor has got something which its rivals could only dream.
 What is that thing?
 We are going to find out.